evait-security/envizon/README.md

 ## Website
 https://evait-security.github.io/envizon/

+## Requirements
+This is not a low-resource application.
+It is not recommended to run this software on embedded devices such as a raspberry pi.
+You should use a 64-bit architecture and at least 8 GB of RAM to get full experience (e.g. screenshotting multiple web services).

 ## Use Case

 We use envizon for our pentests in order to get an overview of a network and quickly identify the most promising targets.
 The version 3.0 introduce new features such as screenshotting web services, organizing vulnerabilities or generating reports with custom docx templates.